How to attract Gen Z employees

 Despite what some claim, Gen Z still values traditional benefits such as health insurance and retirement plans.
 But, they place greater value on more personalized benefits and immediate employee perks compared to other generations.

-Here are some of the benefits and perks that Gen Z wants most in the workplace:
+Here are some of the benefits and perks that Gen Z wants most in the workplace, according to a PeopleKeep survey:

 - Health benefits